Peer Mentor Program

-Our peer mentors are excited to be part of the 2022 New Student Experience.
+Our peer mentors are excited to be part of New Student Experience.
 As part of NSE, our peer mentors will be a resource for our incoming students to help them understand the NSE process, connect them with other new students, and share their tips about how to get the most out of the UW-Platteville experience.

 Check out this video with some of our peer mentors to learn more!